Really-Simple-Plugins/really-simple-ssl-on-specific-pages/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.1.1 =
+* Tweak: updated the Easy Digital Downloads plugin updater to version 1.6.14

 = 1.1.0 =
 * Removed yoast conflict notice, as this no longer applies
 * Added the option to separately force the homepage over SSL or not.